It makes sense. I see the connections and consistent messages.

 At that time in history, showing any care for the poor was not normal behavior.
 Usually the fields were picked a second time to make sure the landowner got every single grape or olive or stalk of grain.
 They wanted it all for themselves – there was no thought of people less fortunate.

 Sound familiar?
 Our culture is not very different, is it?
-We have houses and sheds and garages and storage units full of stuff we’re not using.
+We have houses and sheds and garages and basements and storage units full of stuff we’re not using.
 Many of these are things that other people could use and would really benefit from.
 But for that to happen we would have to be willing to give it away.

 I recently saw a post on Facebook suggesting that, instead of giving up chocolate or TV or anything else that doesn’t benefit others for lent, maybe each day we could take one thing we own but don’t use and put it into a bag.
 Then at Easter we could give this bag away to a charity or thrift store.